 Day Three– Destin has been named one of the Top 10 Places in the world to live and boat by Boating Magazine, and boating is a must for the perfect travel itinerary.
 Visitors can rent all manner of recreational watercraft, including fishing boats, pontoon boats, power boats, and sailboats, to explore the Emerald Coast.
 You’ll want to rent or charter a boat, or take the Crab Island Shuttle Boat, to check out Crab Island, an underwater sandbar and popular gathering spot for boaters.
-The sandbar offers a unique mixture of activities in a beautiful tropical setting, including floating inflatable obstacle courses for the kids, floating restaurants and mobile food vendors (who come to you by boat) and even the occasional band playing on a floating stage!
+The sandbar offers a unique mixture of activities in a beautiful tropical setting, including floating restaurants and mobile food vendors (who come to you by boat) and even the occasional band playing on a floating stage!
 Click here to see available boats.
 If you’re in the mood for an adventure, check out the Crab Island Adventure Tour, a 4 hour boat excursion that includes an inflatable water park, snorkeling, shelling, kayaking, paddleboarding AND a stop at Crab Island to check out the festivities.